EKarton/RClone-Drive-WebUI/README.md

 ### Usage:

 Please note that this project is used for educational purposes and is not intended to be used commercially.
-We are not liable for any damages/changes done by this project.
+We are not liable for any damages/changes/lost data done by this project.

 ### Credits: